What is the history of Gamma Rho Lambda?

 GRL’s gender identity policy is as follows:

-The opportunity to earn membership in Gamma Rho Lambda shall be open to all cisgender and transgender women as well as transgender men and all gender variant individuals who do not identify as cisgender men.
-Cisgender men, ie men who were assigned male at birth and feel their gender is in harmony with this identification, are the only gender identity that GRL will not accept as members.
+The opportunity to earn membership in Gamma Rho Lambda shall be open to all cisgender and transgender women as well as transgender men and all gender-variant individuals who do not identify as cisgender men.
+Cisgender men, i.e. men who were assigned male at birth and feel their gender is in harmony with this identification, are the only gender identity that GRL does not accept as members.